imoindjie/Shape-MFDA/README.md

 R scripts associated with "Statistical analysis of multivariate planar curves and applications to X-ray classification".
-Specifically, we present a demonstration of the methodology using real data (ChestX-ray8).
+We present a demonstration of the methodology using real data (ChestX-ray8).